swiftlang/swift-org-website/platform-steering-group/index.md

 title: Platform Steering Group
 ---

 The Platform Steering Group enables the Swift language and its tools to be used in new environments.
-The Platform Steering Group’s primary goal is to **drive development work that brings the Swift toolchain and language runtime to a variety of platforms**
+The Platform Steering Group’s primary goal is to **drive development work that brings the Swift toolchain and language runtime to a variety of platforms**.

-# Charter

 Specifically, the Platform Steering Group will:

 * work with the Swift Core Team to define a roadmap for toolchain improvements and expanded platform support,
 * work with the (to be formed) Ecosystem Steering Group to improve the experience of setting up a Swift development environment on all supported platforms,
 * work with the Language Steering Group to define Swift language support in specific environments,